 The month is marked by heightened religious observance and also a keener sense of social cohesion, and provides a powerful energy for self-transformation.
 As the month progresses, many Muslims, repentant for the ills and misdeeds of their past, resolving never to return to such ways again.
 Indeed, men, women and whole societies actively purify themselves during this month.
 This experience becomes, for many, the turning point of the year and, for some, their whole lives.
 Furthermore, Ramadan yields to the believer an array of timely lessons to help steer them through what is fast becoming a chaotic and volatile world.
 Let’s touch upon three such lessons:

-Another of Ramadan’s recurring lessons is that of restraint.
+2 Another of Ramadan’s recurring lessons is that of restraint.
 By temporarily denying themselves instant gratification while fasting, Muslims are taught self-restraint.
 Here we confront Islam as counter-culture.
 For what could be more unmodern than to keep the cravings of the nafs in check.
 Modernity is about pandering to the nafs.
 “Free yourself”, “Be yourself”, “Indulge yourself”, is modernity’s holy trinity.

 Our current climate is one where Muslims find themselves under constant scrutiny, criticism or attack.
 Hardly a day goes by, in the media or the world at large, without Islam being fair game.
-Yet for believers, the self-restraint exercised in Ramadan is the very same restraint we must demonstrate in the face of all such provocations.
+Yet for believers, the self-restraint exercised in Ramadan is the same restraint we must demonstrate in the face of all such provocations.
 The Qur’an asserts: You shall certainly hear much that is hurtful from those who were given the Book before you, and from the idolaters.
 But if you are patient and God-conscious, these are weighty factors in all affairs.[3:186]

-Ramadan also teaches us responsibility – particularly to the world’s poor and hungry.
+3. Ramadan also teaches us responsibility, particularly to the world’s poor and hungry.
 For by the end of a day’s fast, Muslims usually experience some sensation of hunger.
 Thus we are awakened, in a most direct manner, to the plight of hundreds of millions of our fellow human beings who suffer hunger and starvation every day.
 This should compel us to extend to them our help and support.
 In a world filled with grotesque human inequalities, and soaked in the unholiness of poverty, we must each commit ourselves to eliminating this global injustice.

 This year, the academic year ends midway through Ramadan.
 As schools up and down the country wind-up the task of grounding pupils in the Three R’s (reading, writing & arithmetic), Ramadan offers its own Three R’s: reverence, restraint and responsibility.
 Internalising such lessons best prepares believers to engage the brave new world of the Monoculture and help bring about its much needed healing.